-A little business card that holds all dimensions.
+A little business card that holds all fat quarter size dimensions.
 You can stuff it into a pocket in your purse or bag and whip it out when the mind fails you.

-Well- a FAT quarter means that you are getting the same amount of fabric…but it’s in a square shape instead of a long strip.
+Well- a FAT quarter of fabric means that you are getting the same amount of fabric…but it’s in a square shape instead of a long strip.